-However, moving plants isn’t the same as moving a fridge or side table, they’re living organisms that require more planning to safely relocate and should be near the top of your moving home checklist.
-A certain degree of preparation and planning must be undertaken to ensure they don’t get damaged or even die.
+However, moving plants isn’t the same as moving a fridge, wardrobe or side table, they’re living organisms that require more planning to safely relocate and should be near the top of your moving home checklist.
+A certain degree of preparation must be undertaken to ensure they don’t get damaged or even die.

-Trim the Plants
+1. Trim the Plants

-Pot Your Plants
+2. Pot Your Plants

-Keep Watering to a Minimum
+3. Keep Watering to a Minimum

-Get Rid of Unwanted Parasites, Pests and Weeds Before Transporting your Plants When Moving Home
+4. Get Rid of Unwanted Parasites, Pests and Weeds Before Transporting your Plants When Moving Home

 Use this opportunity to rid your plants of all pests, parasites, and weeds to ensure you don’t bring them into your new home.
-This process will also help to reduce the spread of plant-based diseases during transit when your plants will be bunched up together in the back of a van.
+This task will also help to reduce the spread of plant-based diseases during transit when your plants will be bunched up together in the back of a van.
 It also might be a good idea to check with the local authorities if any plants are forbidden in the area due to parasites.

-Check the Temperature
+5. Check the Temperature

-Put Plants in Moving Boxes
+6. Put Plants in Moving Boxes

-Check with the Removal Company
+7. Check with the Removal Company

-Unlike us, many removal companies refuse to take organic items such as plants into their removal vehicles and this could be due to insurance reasons, reducing the chance of dirt spreading in the cargo area (soil can be tough to clean) and to avoid contamination of bugs and parasites within the vans.
-All of which are fair and justified reasons so, with this in mind, it’s always a good idea to ask a removal company if they remove plants before booking them.
+Unlike us, many removal companies refuse to take organic items such as plants into their removal vehicles and this could be due to insurance reasons, reducing the chance of dirt spreading in the cargo area (soil can be tough to clean) and avoiding contamination of bugs and parasites.
+All of these are fair and justified reasons and you should ask the removal company if they move plants before booking them.
 You don’t want to be leaving your plants behind!

 Once you’ve given your plants their new home, give them plant feeder and plenty of water.
 Moving home will be a stressful time for your plants and helping them to readjust will be essential to avoid stunted growth or perhaps even death.